Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Regression with KNN**: A method that predicts a numerical value by taking the mean or median of the values of the K nearest neighbors.
 - **Reinforcement Learning (RL)**: is a machine learning paradigm in which an agent learns to make decisions by interacting with an environment.
 - **Reparameterization Trick**: a **fundamental technique in variational inference**, particularly when working with models such as Variational Autoencoders (VAE).
+- **Reverse process**: In diffusion models, the process of removing noise step by step to reconstruct the original data from a noisy sample.
 - **Santiago Ramón y Cajal**: The Spanish scientist considered the father of modern neuroscience.
 - **Scalar**: A single number, an isolated value.
 - **Self-Attention Mechanism**: Allows the **model to weight words** in the **context of a sentence**.
 Each word compares itself to all other words in the sentence, calculating how important it is compared to the others (attention weights).